akhileshborgaonkar/etl-spark-orderparser/README.md

         --driver-memory 4096M \
        sample-jwd.jar

+3. After the spark process is completed, run the hive query using beeline as below:

-Hive action to write to file is as below:
+Hive Query is as follows:
 set hive.cli.print.header=true;

 select * from working.order_ab;

+Beeline command is as follows:

+	Hive -f output.sql > output.txt;

-For more insights please find the project attached in the email compressed.
+For more insights please find the project attached in the email compressed or clone from github at https://github.com/akhileshborgaonkar/order-parser.